 In 1968, the former Air Force pilot discovered another form of flight that he enjoyed, skydiving, which resulted in his tenure at WFLA being abruptly cut short when he suffered serious injuries from a parachute accident during a show at Florida's Cypress Gardens in 1975.
 He eventually moved from Ch.
 8 to WLCY-TV Ch.
 10 for two years as news director/anchor, became the airborne traffic reporter for Q105 WRBQ’s “Q-Zoo” morning show (1981-1992), and media marketing director for the Miller Brewing Company.

-In 1983, his skydiving hobby turned profession when hired as a member of the Miller Lite All Stars, a group of athletes and personalities who toured the country promoting Miller products.
+In 1983, Arch's skydiving hobby turned profession when hired as a member of the Miller Lite All Stars, a group of athletes and personalities who toured the country promoting Miller products.
 Although he retired from broadcasting in 1992, he continued to skydive every weekend until August 10, 2002 when, once again, his reserve parachute failed to slow a fall at the Zephyrhills (FL) Skydive Center.

-Arch has run a telephone ‘on hold’ messaging company, taught mass communications at the Ybor campus of Hillsborough Community College, and hosted a radio program.
+He has run a telephone ‘on hold’ messaging company, taught mass communications at the Ybor campus of Hillsborough Community College, and hosted a radio program.
 He’s also written an autobiography of his broadcasting years titled, “Corporate Fall Guy: The Ups and Downs of a Television Anchor/Skydiver,” published in 2011.

 1981 - 1992 Other Tampa Bay Area Stations (Traffic Reporter)